|

 Photo taken from Mouja Surf Instagram.

 Mouja Surf has its own range of tees and jumpers.
 It’s a good spot to grab a little Maroc memorabilia.
-They have a small range of surfboards for hire, plus wax and leashes and all such paraphernalia.
+They have a small range of surfboards for hire, plus wax, leashes and all such paraphernalia.

 See location